 Lithium batteries have a pair of current collectors, one at the anode and one at the cathode, which works with the device's two electrodes to distribute current flow in either direction.
 Today's current collectors are typically made of copper foil or aluminium foil, making them one of the heaviest components in the battery, sometimes accounting for up to 50% of the total weight of the device.

 According to Yi Cui, a professor at SLAC and Stanford, "The current collector has always been considered dead weight, and until now it hasn’t been successfully exploited to increase battery performance.
 But in our study, making the collector 80% lighter increased the energy density of lithium-ion batteries—how much energy they can store in a given weight—by 16-26%.
 That’s a big jump compared to the average 3% increase achieved in recent years.".

 The Stanford University team have been experimenting with a lightweight polymer called polyimide.
 This was integrated with a fire retardant called triphenyl phosphate.
 One of the great advantages of this approach according to its developers is that the new collector should be easy to manufacture and also cheaper, by replacing some of the copper with an inexpensive polymer.

-Some achievements that have already been patented and that have even been sent to different battery manufacturers to begin exploring the possibilities of this interesting advance that will help increase the energy densities of batteries, improve safety, and even reduce their costs. via nature.com.
+Some achievements have already been patented, and they have even been sent to different battery manufacturers to begin exploring the possibilities of this exciting advance that will help increase the energy densities of batteries, improve safety, and even reduce their costs. via nature.com.

 Elon Musk confirmed that the FBI prevented a cyber attack targeting the Tesla plant in Nevada.
 A Russian citizen offered a million dollars to an employee to introduce malware into the computer system, but he refused the money and alerted the… Continue reading